lmstudio-ai/venvstacks/tests/README.md

 on a single platform (Linux for these numbers) is just over 60%.

-When the slow tests are included, even running on a single platform, those numbers increase to nearly 90% coverage of `venvstacks.stacks`, nearly 70% coverage of `venvstacks.pack_venv`, and just under 90% combined across the test suite and package source code.
+When the slow tests are included, even running on a single platform, statement coverages rises to nearly 90% coverage of `venvstacks.stacks`, nearly 70% coverage of `venvstacks.pack_venv`, and just under 90% combined coverage across the test suite and package source code.

-When the results across all platforms are combined, the overall numbers are TBD...
+When the results across all platforms are combined, the overall coverage of `venvstacks.stacks` doesn't improve much, but `venvstacks.pack_venv` improves to more than 85%, and the overall test coverage exceeds 90% (as of 0.1.0, CI checks for at least 92% statement coverage).

 Marking tests with committed output files